 Founder of SABILab

-I was trained as a scientist at Polytechnique then Sorbonne Université with a double expertise in cell biology and bio-image analysis.
-During both my PhD and Post-doc, I divided my work between experimental work in biology and bio-image analysis.
-I developed two software: TANGO for 3D analysis of nuclear organization and BACMMAN for high-throughput analysis of Mother Machine
+ID As a trained scientist with a double expertise in cell biology and bio-image analysis, I have extensive experience in both experimental work and data analysis.
+During my PhD and post-doctoral studies, I developed two software tools: TANGO for 3D analysis of nuclear organization and BACMMAN for high-throughput analysis of Mother Machine

-I am now working as data scientist and bio-image analyst, providing data analysis expertise to scientists.
-My knowledge and experience in biology facilitate a deep understanding of the scientific problematic and technical stakes behind the data.
-I also maintain a research activity, and recently developed an original bio-image processing method involving deep learning.
-I am currently developing a general purpose denoising method based on deep neural networks.
+I now work as a data scientist and bio-image analyst, providing expertise to other scientists.
+My background in biology allows me to understand the scientific and technical aspects of data analysis.
+I also continue to conduct research, recently developing an original bio-image processing method involving deep learning.
+I am currently working on a general purpose denoising method based on deep neural networks.

 Education & Experience